Mark Gillespie (New Zealand cricketer)

 Mark Raymond Gillespie (born 17 October 1979) is a former New Zealand cricketer.
 He came to the selectors attention in the 2005–06 season with 43 wickets at 23.16 for Wellington.
 He then played for New Zealand A in the Top-End series of 2006 before being included in New Zealand's squad of 14 for the Champions Trophy.

+He had a successful domestic career for Wellington being crowned Wellington's cricketer of the year and Men's Outstanding Bowler in 2012.

 International career

 Gillespie has taken Twenty20 Internationals with 4/7 during New Zealand's 9 wicket win over Kenya in the 2007 ICC World Twenty20.

 On his Test Match debut, he took five wickets in the first innings against South Africa at Centurion in 2007.